faithfulnessalamu/fictional-tribble/README.md

 # fictional-tribble
 Mass delete your GitHub repositories.

+## WARNING
+> **The delete action cannot be undone.
+It will permanently delete your specified repository, wiki, issues, comments, packages, secrets, workflow runs, and remove all collaborator associations.**

 ## Usage
 To get started, you need to [create a new Github PAT](https://github.com/settings/tokens/new) with ```repo``` and ```delete_repo``` permissions: